sw10pa/fake-store/README.md

 # FakeStore - E-commerce Website

-This project was created for the [Tbilisi School of Communication](https://commschool.ge)'s Front-end with React course's midterm.
+This project was created for the [Tbilisi School of Communication](https://commschool.ge)'s Front-end with React course's midterm exam.

 **FakeStore** is a responsive e-commerce website built using **HTML**, **JavaScript** and **Tailwind CSS**.
 It uses the [Fake Store API](https://fakestoreapi.com) to fetch product data.